Open letter to evangelical churches

 On the compromise aspect, a survey commissioned by the Evangelical Alliance and reported by the Christian Medical Fellowship in July 2001 found that a third of young evangelical Christians believed in living together with a partner before marriage.
 This evidently shocked church leaders, who expected fewer than 10 per cent to support cohabitation.
 In total, 33 per cent of Christians aged 18 to 35 supported living together, compared with 82 per cent of non-Christians.

 Arguably the church needs to be very much more positive about faithful premarital sexual relationships which lead to marriage, as distinct from its attitude to promiscuous casual sex.
 If it is seen to conflate the two its credibility is compromised.
-Cohabitation is widespread, and while there is a strong case to be made (as in Chapter 2) that this is much less than ideal, neither it nor other exclusive sexual relationships are wholly negative if they are embarked upon with a view to likely marriage commitment a year or two further down the track.
+Cohabitation is widespread, and while there is a strong case to be made (as in Chapter 2) that this is much less than ideal, neither it nor other exclusive sexual relationships are wholly negative if they are embarked upon thoughtfully and possibly with a view to likely marriage commitment a year or two further down the track.

 Cohabitation needs to be seen as de facto marriage, and to be taken as leading to the celebration and confirmation of commitment which marriage is.
 The church needs to encourage the couple to ground their loving in a commitment which is not merely a contract, but which is supported by wider community in everyday life and which acknowledges the transcendent dimension built into God's design for the one-flesh union.
 At the same time there needs to be pastoral recognition that there is some tentativeness involved, and hence the prime exhortation may need to be to "make up your minds", and allow for the possibility that the partners will go their separate ways.